6 Essential Tips for Website Design and Layout (from our professional in-house web designers!)

 These notes can be easily converted into a website plan that reverse engineers the answers you wrote to deliver a user experience with an end goal.
 Overall, by combining design and content, you can start creating a professional website worthy of design experts.
 But, before you attempt to do it all on your own, here are some essential tips for website design and layout given by our team of design experts at the Idea Marketing Group (recently recognized as a top web design company in Illinois in 2022 – go team!).

 We think that websites with the best design share two core underlying elements: they understand who they are and where they’re heading and they know their core audience, or their ideal customer avatar.
-These two essential knowings underlie a company’s branding and marketing efforts and are the pillars of their success.
+These two essential knowings underlie a company’s branding and marketing efforts and are the pillars of its success.

 A website should be an expression of “why” a business exists and “how” it wants to help meet needs and solve pain points.
-What is your “why” and “how”?
+What are your “why” and “how”?
 Most users need to connect with the “why” before they can be curious about the “how”.

-If your “why” is not apparent, you risk seeming impersonal, detached, and generic, no matter how amazing and top notch your products or services are.
+If your “why” is not apparent, you risk seeming impersonal, detached, and generic, no matter how amazing and top-notch your products or services are.
 You can think of the why as a key in the doorway and how as an adventurous path that leads you inside.
 Entice your users with your why, and they will come with you on your journey of how!

 Our own web designer, Sean Moran, states that a major thing when making decisions when it comes to website design is looking at the website and user flows from the perspective of the user, rather than your own personal perspective (which may be biased).
 Along with that, he emphasizes the importance of “truly understanding who your target user is and what their needs and wants are from your website.”